-Paul Balle is a Major Gifts Officer at Woodland Park Zoo, and has been working in the Northwest environmental movement for over 11 years.
+Paul Balle is Regional Director of Development at National Parks Conservation Association, and has been working in the Northwest environmental movement for over 11 years.
 He began his conservation career soliciting $1 million in gifts for the extremely successful Cascades Conservation Partnership, as a Development Officer for Conservation Northwest.
 His prior work experience also includes working in sales, technical sales, and marketing for Microsoft (10 years) and even a stint in the exciting world of accounting for 5 years (which included passing the CPA exam).
 In his spare time, Paul likes to fly fish, volunteer for wildlife surveys, hike, cross country ski and play guitar.
 His favorite Northwest animal is the wolverine.

 Jon Hoekstra is the executive director of the Mountains to Sound Greenway Trust.
 Jon has previously served as a Senior Scientist for The Nature Conservancy and Chief Scientist for the World Wildlife Fund.
 He is the lead author of The Atlas of Global Conservation and has published numerous scientific articles on diverse issues including endangered butterfly species, conservation planning, Chinook salmon, climate change adaptation, global habitat loss and protected areas, and conservation return-on-investment.
 He earned bachelor’s and master’s degrees from Stanford University and a doctorate from the University of Washington where he maintains a faculty appointment.